berktorunDev/ToDo-App-Backend/README.md

 ## Application Startup

 3. **Application Startup:**
-   - Uncomment the lines in the `../script/StartupScript` class that are meant to run during the initial startup of the application.
-These lines are used for setting up the application for the first time.
-Don't forget to comment them back out once the application is running successfully.
    - Run the project.
 You can start the project from your IDE or use the following command in the terminal:
      ```bash
      mvn spring-boot:run